Tanzanite: Heat treatment

-Tanzanite forms as a brownish crystal and is trichroic, which means it shows three colors – brown, blue and violet – concurrently.
-Heating, either underground naturally by metamorphic processes, or artificially, removes the brown or burgundy color component to produce a stronger violet-blue color and makes the stone "dichroic", which means it only reflects blue and violet.
+Tanzanite forms as a brownish crystal that concurrently shows three colours – brown, blue, and violet – hence it is a "trichroic" mineral.
+Heating, either by natural metamorphic processes underground, or artificial industrial processes in a furnace, removes the brown or burgundy colour component to produce a stronger violet-blue color and makes the stone only reflects blue and violet, hence "dichroic".
 Rarely, gem-quality tanzanite will heat to a green primary hue, almost always accompanied by a blue or violet secondary hue.
 These green tanzanite have some meaningful value in the collector market, but are seldom of interest to commercial buyers.

 Heat-treating in a furnace is usually carried out at between 370–390 C for 30 minutes.
 The stones should not have any cracks or bubbles, as they could shatter or the cracks/ bubble could increase in size during furnace heating.

-Some stones found close to the surface in the early days of the discovery (in an area now called D block) were gem-quality blue without the need for heat treatment – probably the result of a wildfire in the area which heated the stones underground.
-This gave rise to the idea that "D block" stones were more desirable than tanzanite found in other areas of the small tanzanite mining area.
+Some stones found close to the surface in the early days of the discovery (in an area now called "D block") were gem-quality blue without the need for heat treatment, probably the result of a wildfire in the area which heated the stones underground.
+This gave rise to the idea that "D block" stones were more desirable than tanzanite found in other parts of the small tanzanite mining area.

 Since heat treatment is universal, it has no effect on price, and finished gems are assumed to be heat-treated.
 Gemological Institute of America states that the source of heating is gemologically undetectable, but is assumed because of its prevalence.

 Tanzanite may be subjected to other forms of treatment as well.
 Recently, coated tanzanites were discovered and tested by the AGTA and AGL laboratories.
-A thin layer containing cobalt, determined by X-ray fluorescence, had been applied to improve the color.
+A thin layer containing cobalt, determined by X-ray fluorescence, had been applied to improve the colour.
 It was noted that "coatings in particular are not considered permanent", and in the United States are required to be disclosed at the point of sale.

-Pleochroism in Tanzanite
+Pleochroism in tanzanite

-Pleochroism has a physical property in which the gemstone will appear to have multiple colors based on the angle of the light hitting the stone.
-Tanzanite is a pleochroic gemstone.
-Most Tanzanite are blue when viewed from one direction but can vary from violet to red when seeing from a different angle.
+Tanzanite has the physical property that it appears to have multiple colours based on the angle of the light hitting the stone, called pleochroism.
+Most tanzanites are blue when viewed from one direction but can vary from violet to red when seen from a different angle.

-The physical characters can make cutting process difficult due to the problem of selecting the perfect color.
-The finished color of the gemstone will vary depending on how the table cut reflects the light.
+The physical characters can make cutting process difficult due to the problem of selecting the 'perfect' color.
+The finished colour of the gemstone will vary depending on how the table cut reflects the light.